 HOW WILL SCHOOL STAFF SUPPORT STUDENTS?

 A number of people are in place to support your child.
-Mrs Sarah Nash, SENCO acts as your first point of call for matters relating to SEN. Alongside this, the senior leadership team also consists of Mr. S Kearns, Vice Principal for Behaviour and Attitudes.
-Gospal Oak is also equipped with non-teaching pastoral Head of year, Achievement Assistants (Teaching Assistants) and tutors.
+Mrs Sarah Nash, SENCO acts as your first point of call for matters relating to SEN. Alongside this, the senior leadership team also consists of Mr. D Smith, Vice Principal for Behavior and Attitudes.
+Gospel Oak is also equipped with non-teaching pastoral Head of year, Achievement Assistants (Teaching Assistants) and tutors.

 HOW WILL TEACHERS MATCH THE CURRICULUM TO THE STUDENTS’ NEEDS?

 In many cases, students can benefit from very simple strategies such as changing their seating position in the classroom or the provision of large font text.
 Some students may require a combination of more specialized strategies.
-All students named on the register will receive individualized education plans to inform the teachers of appropriate strategies to support your child.
-Additionally, a range of strategies listed below may also be used as well as other interventions developed by the SENCO.
+All students named on the register will receive a passport to inform the teachers of appropriate strategies to support your child.
+Additionally, a range of strategies listed below may also be used as well as other interventions developed by the SENDCO.

 - Achievement Assistants support in class or in small group or 1:1 sessions